Cantor set: Cardinality

 The Cantor set contains as many points as the interval from which it is taken, yet itself contains no interval of nonzero length.
 The irrational numbers have the same property, but the Cantor set has the additional property of being closed, so it is not even dense in any interval, unlike the irrational numbers which are dense in every interval.

 It has been conjectured that all algebraic irrational numbers are normal.
-Since members of the Cantor set are not normal, this would imply that all members of the Cantor set are either rational or transcendental.
+Since members of the Cantor set are not normal in base 3, this would imply that all members of the Cantor set are either rational or transcendental.